 Confirm Apache build and version:

 Before starting the configurations, make sure that Apache services are running on your system.
-Run the following command to check apache services status:
+Run the following command to check the apache services status:

 sudo systemctl status apache2 sudo systemctl start apache2 sudo systemctl enable apache2